7even/endless-ships/README.md

 ## Roadmap / what can be improved

-* add a separate page for detailed ship description (including the ship sprite from the game)
-* parse outfits as well to generate an outfit table
+* add a page with outfit tables (one table per category) and separate pages describing each outfit in detail